 The Western North Atlantic is the only population of right whales for which we have enough data on their distribution, demography, and human interactions to develop measures of protection.
 Over the past twenty years, the average number of calves born was fewer than twelve, and the reproduction rate is on the decline.
 Any form of protection for the right whales is crucial because even a small number of deaths will affect the population.

-Since 1970, 40% of confirmed right whale deaths have been attributed to human factors, and 90% of those deaths have been a result of ship collisions.
+Since 1970, nearly half of confirmed right whale deaths have been attributed to human factors, and most of those deaths have been a result of ship collisions and entanglement.
 In 1991, NOAA Fisheries developed a right whale recovery plan that divided the east coast of the United Stated into two halves, Northeast and Southeast.
 The plan for the Southeast coast established protection for right whale calving grounds.
 The Northeast program was coordinated with humpback whale recovery, and protects feeding grounds in New England.
 Focus has been centered on reducing the number of ship collisions.

 Reducing the number of ship collisions has proved to be difficult because collisions are rare and mariners do not perceive themselves or the whales as a threat.
 Whales are also difficult to spot in time to change the course of a ship and collisions are usually unintentional.
 As a result, protection measures have focused on changing operating procedures for vessels that frequent right whale habitat, forming early warning systems, distributing educational material for mariners about right whales, instituting mandatory right whale reporting for ships in key habitats and conducting research to learn more.

-Although only two of the total confirmed deaths of right whales since the 1970’s have been caused by entanglement in fishing gear, commercial fishing is still considered a major threat to right whales.
-More than 60% of right whales have been photographed with scars from fishing gear and eight whales were last seen with potentially fatal entanglements.
+Commercial fishing is still considered a major threat to right whales.
+NOAA Fisheries reports that studies suggest that more than 85% of right whales have been photographed with scars from fishing gear.
 In order to address these issues, NOAA Fisheries developed the Atlantic Large Whale Take Reduction Team in 1996.
 They are focusing on fishing restrictions in key habitats, fishing gear that would be less likely to entangle whales, and detection of entangled whales.

 Unfortunately, funding for right whale protection has been insufficient.
 As a result, a National Whale Conservation Fund Act was established in 1998.
 Now, right whale conservation programs can make money from logos and accept donations from the public.